tarunchhabra26/fss16dst/project/report/REPORT.md

 *	With speed up more variance can be added - The model currently used 16 decisions.
 However many more could be easily added.

+This study is a very early attempt into this problem area.

 ## Conclusion:
+In terms of the original problem we proposed we did find some interesting answers.
+The best configuaration for a cloud of this size shows that with around 30 hosts and 30 VMs with a dual core setup give us the best energy usage.
+Out of the algorithmic policies IQR, LR (allocation policies) with MC (selection policy) were evaluated to be the most power aware.
+Under such conditions the datacenter was able to work with 6-7 kWh with SLA violation not exceeding 0.1 % (ideal conformace in 99.9%).
+This is great and proves that power aware systems can be very effectively be used across cloud infrastructures.
+However, we do suggest the results may vary wth large setups.
+The results may be small but not totally insginificant in terms of commercial cloud applications.

 ## Acknowledgement:
 We earnestly thank course instructor Dr. Tim Menzies, and teaching assistant George Mathew for giving us valuable advice in implementing the project.